mesosphere/marathon/docs/docs/metrics.md

 ### Derived metrics (mean, p99, ...)

-Our metrics library calculates derived metrics like "mean" and "p99."
-However, Marathon provides these metrics for the entire life of of the app and applies an exponential weighting algorithm as a heuristic.
-For more precise metrics, build your dashboard around "counts" rather than "rates" where possible.
+Our metrics library calculates derived metrics like "mean" and "p99" using a sliding average window algorithm.
+This means that every time you fetch the `/metrics` endpoint you are looking at the average of the last N seconds.
+By default the length of the window is 30 seconds, but this can be configured with the `--metrics_averaging_window` flag.

+For getting the most accurate results it is recommended to configure your polling interval to the size of the sliding average window.

 ### Statsd and derived statistics

 Statsd typically creates derived statistics (mean, p99) from mean values Marathon reports.
-Our codahale metrics package also reports derived statistics.
+Our metrics package also reports derived statistics.
 To avoid accidentally aggregating statistics multiple times, be sure you know where you are reporting and computing mean values.